iammartariq/iammartariq/README.md

 ## 📫 About Me
-  🫡 I'm an Undergraduate Computer & Information Systems Engineer ⛑️ Working to polish my skills Cyber Security
+  🫡 I'm an Undergraduate Computer & Information Systems Engineer ⛑️ Working to polish my skills in Cyber Security
   📱 Currently learning App Development
   🧑‍💻 Enthusiast Web Developer with a passion for creating innovative web solutions.